 First-degree burns the simply hyperemia of the skin with slight edema of the epidermis.
-Superficial layers of the epidermis are destructed which are soon replaced from the basal layers so that no scaring will be there.
+Superficial layers of the epidermis are destroyed, which are soon replaced by the basal layers, so that no scarring will be there.

-Second-degrees the entire thickness of the epidermis is destroyed.
+In second-degree the entire thickness of the epidermis is destroyed.
 Blebs or vesicles are formed between the epidermis and dermis.

 Third-degree destruction of the epidermis and dermis with irreversible destruction of the dermal appendages.
-Another classification to describe the severity of the burn.
+Another classification is used to describe the severity of the burn.

-Partial thickness burn- here superficial layers of the skin i.e. whole of the epidermis and superficial part of the dermis become destroyed so that spontaneous regeneration of the epithelium is expected.
+Partial thickness burn- here superficial layers of the skin, i.e. whole of the epidermis and superficial part of the dermis, become destroyed so that spontaneous regeneration of the epithelium is expected.
 Here sensation of the skin remains.